 When searching and comparing different crypto debit cards, look out for these features:

 - Account type.
-While most crypto debit cards are attached to crypto wallets, they aren’t your only crypto debit card options.
-Keep an eye out on current accounts that may offer a debit card that rewards you in Bitcoin instead of fiat currency.
+Although most crypto debit cards are attached to crypto wallets, they aren’t your only crypto debit card options.
+Checking accounts like Quontic Bank Bitcoin Rewards Checking come with a debit card that rewards you in Bitcoin instead of fiat currency.

 - Currency conversion.
-If you want your crypto to instantly convert into SGD or USD upon funding your account, you may want to go with a card like the Crypto.com Visa card.
-Otherwise, you can look for alternatives that allow your crypto to be converted at the time of purchase or manually at your preferred rate.
+If you want your crypto to instantly convert into USD upon funding your account, you may want to go with a card like the Crypto.com Visa card.
+If you want your crypto to convert to USD while completing a purchase, go with a card like Netcents.
+But if you want more manual control over when it’s converted, go with a card like Nexo.

 - Supporting cryptocurrencies.
 Not all crypto debit cards support every cryptocurrency.
 Some may only allow deposits of popular cryptocurrencies like Bitcoin, while others only allow you to deposit stablecoins like USDC or USDT.

-- Withdrawal fees.
+- Crypto debit card fees.
 While there are normally no fees associated with depositing cryptocurrency, withdrawing funds is often a different case.
-If you don’t plan on keeping your cryptocurrency in a crypto wallet all of the time, find out if there are any withdrawal fees.
+If you plan on moving funds off your wallet, check if withdrawal fees apply.

 - Rewards.
 Cashback is the most common incentive offered by crypto debit cards.
 Cashback incentives vary between different service providers with some even offering the opportunity to send rewards straight into a crypto savings account.
 Some platforms also offer loyalty tiers that reward you in their native coin.